Purpose

 Operation of the Clinical Simulation Lab

-Targeting students, residents, and nurses affiliated with the Shinanomachi Campus, we provide training for acquiring medical skills using various training models.
+Targeting students, residents, and nurses belonging to the Shinanomachi Campus, we provide training to acquire medical skills using various training models.
 In 2023, in addition to the 1st Clinical Simulation Lab in the East Building, the 2nd Clinical Simulation Lab was established on the 10th floor of Building 2.
-A dedicated manager handles the administration.
+A dedicated administrator manages the facility.

 Operation of the Clinical Anatomy Lab (CAL)

-This is a facility that provides advanced anatomical education, including skill acquisition, and conducts excellent anatomical research for physicians in order to return the results obtained from dissection to medical sciences and society, and to contribute significantly to the development of medical sciences and healthcare.
+This facility provides advanced anatomical education, including skill acquisition for physicians, and conducts excellent anatomical research in order to return the results obtained through dissection to medical sciences and society, contributing significantly to the development of medical sciences and healthcare.

 Healthcare Professional Education Research